Best Hikes in Glacier National Park

 Favorite Hike Outside Glacier Park-

-• Without a doubt the hike to Mt Aeneas in the Jewel Basin is my favorite hike outside of the Park.
-It is a 6 miles hike with a 1781 elevation gain.
-Picnic lake is one of my favorite places to relax along the trail.
+• Without a doubt, the hike to Mt Aeneas in the Jewel Basin is my favorite hike outside of the Park.
+It is a 6-mile hike with a 1781 elevation gain.
+Picnic Lake is one of my favorite places to relax along the trail.
 Dogs are allowed, but must be leashed.
 This is grizzly country- so if you take your dog, be prepared.
-Access the trail head from Camp Misery.
+Access the trailhead from Camp Misery.
 Incredible vistas of the entire valley.

 a white mountain goat along the trail ridge in Montana